owickstrom/wickstrom.tech/src/posts/2025-10-24-error-reporting-linear-temporal-logic.md

 All right, let's dive in!

-## QuickLTL
+## QuickLTL and Picostrom

-A quick recap on QuickLTL is in order.
-It's a four-valued logic, meaning that a formula evaluates to one of these values:
+A quick recap on QuickLTL is in order before we go into the Picostrom code.
+It's a four-valued logic, meaning that a formula evaluates to one of these
+values:

 * $\text{definitely true}$
 * $\text{definitely false}$